Martin Frobisher: Britain

 The Royal Navy Hawkins-class cruiser HMS Frobisher was named after him.
 It was ordered in 1915 and scrapped in 1949.

 A SR Lord Nelson class steam locomotive was named after him.

 Frobisher Crescent, part of the Barbican Estate in London, is named after Frobisher.

 A stained glass window placed in the memory of him is located in All Saints' Church, Normanton, near his birthplace in Altofts, West Yorkshire.

-Martin Frobisher Infants School in Altofts is named after him.
+Martin Frobisher Infants School in Altofts, City of Wakefield, West Yorkshire is named after him.
+One of the six houses at Queen Elizabeths Grammar School, Blackburn (founded 1509) is named after him.
 One of the four houses at Spratton Hall Preparatory School, Northamptonshire is named after him.

 A portrait of him can be found at Normanton railway station.

 Training Ship Frobisher II, Rochdale Sea Cadets training establishment, is named after him.

 Canada

 Frobisher Bay in Nunavut is named after him.
 This was also the former name of Nunavut's capital, Iqaluit, from 1942 until 1987.
 The city's airport was Frobisher Bay Air Base from 1942 to 1963, and Frobisher Bay Airport from 1963 to 1987, before being renamed Iqaluit Airport.

 An early version of Thanksgiving was celebrated after the safe landing of Frobisher's fleet in Newfoundland after an unsuccessful attempt to find the North-west Passage.

 A shrub rose is named after Martin Frobisher.

 The small settlement of Frobisher, Saskatchewan, and Frobisher Lake, in northern and southern Saskatchewan, respectively.

-Several roads bear Frobisher's name: